 In compliance with the Drug-Free Schools and Communities Act Amendments of 1989 (P.L.
 101-226), Kilgore College endeavors to provide an environment for students that is free from illicit drugs and the abuse of alcohol or other intoxicating substances.
-Accordingly, the college provides information through the Vice President of Student Development's Office and through the college Nurse's Office.
+Accordingly, the college provides information through the Office of Campus Life and the college Nurse's Office.
 Also, see the Code of Student Conduct for penalties regarding these offenses.
-There are state and federal laws which also apply to the unlawful possession, use or distribution of alcohol, inhalants or illegal drugs.
+Policy and Procedures - Kilgore College There are state and federal laws which also apply to the unlawful possession, use or distribution of alcohol, inhalants or illegal drugs.
 The fines can range from not less than \$25.00 to imprisonment for life and a fine of up to \$250,000.